Startups Weekly: A pre-IPO list of unicorn companies that also generate lots of revenue(!) – TechCrunch

 #EquityPod

 Alex and Danny sat down with Elliot Robinson, a growth-focused partner at Bessemer.
-Key topics this week included funding rounds from Headspace and Nova Credit, Battery’s new capital vehicles, why some firms need more capital for the same number of checks, and much more.
+Key topics this week included funding rounds from Headspace and Nova Credit, Battery’s new capital vehicles, why some firms need more capital for the same number of checks and much more.